zibhub/GNDMS/installation-guide/index.md

 * have access to a grid-ftp-server, which accepts your certificate and offers write permission,
-* and of course you need a running globus container that provides the GNDMS-services, has at least on subspace, and file-transfer enabled.
+* and of course you need a running globus container that provides the GNDMS-services, has at least one subspace, and file-transfer enabled.
+* To execute the tests, it may be necessary to temporarily change the ownership of `$GNDMS_SOURCE` to the unix user of the used grid certificate~(i.e. your grid user account) by executing `chown -R <userid> $GNDMS_SOURCE`.

 ### About

-The test client simulates a standard GNDMS-use-case, it creates as target slice, copies some files into the slice.
+The test client simulates a standard GNDMS-use-case, it creates a target slice, copies some files into the slice.
 Then it copies the files back from the slice to some target directory and destroys the slice.

+*C3Grid/INAD: To test the stage-in functionality click <a href='#testing_your_c3_installation'>here</a>.*

-This test should be executed as *ordinary grid-user* not the globus-user.
-(The only thing you need the globus-user for is to edit the property-file, but more about that in the next section.)
+This test should be executed as *ordinary grid-user* not the as the globus user.

 ### Setup